Finalize the Insurance Payment

 Some fields will be pre-filled.

 Hint: The default Amount is automatically calculated based on the combined total of all 'received' claims not attached to a payment.
 It should match the amount of the EOB.
-If you have been receiving claims, but not attaching them to payments, the amount may be larger than the EOB amount.
+If you have been receiving claims, but not finalizing them, the amount may be larger than the EOB amount.
 See Troubleshooting below.

 - Enter or change payment information as needed.
 Some information is optional.